bigbluebutton/bigbluebutton/docs/docs/administration/cluster-proxy.md

     url: 'https://bbb-01.example.com/pad'
 ```

-Create (or edit if it already exists) these unit file overrides:
+Create (or edit if it already exists) this unit file overrides:

-* `/usr/lib/systemd/system/bbb-html5.service`
+* `/etc/systemd/system/bbb-html5.service.d/cluster.conf`

 It should have the following content: